 - The predictive model not only streamlined review but proved to be more effective in its analysis than standard review.
 We discovered that the relevancy rate using the predictive model was 3 to 4 times more effective compared to similar projects where review was based solely on search terms.

 - Some key information that was not previously known to counsel was discovered over the course of the review thus strengthening their ability to make more informed decisions over the course of the investigation.
 An example being the undisclosed fees associated with the fund.

 - Furthermore, over the course of the review, we were able to bring to counsel’s attention the fact that there was a marked difference in the index calculation methods in practice compared to those stated in public offering representations.

 - Finally, we identified instances where bank staff were potentially experiencing conflicts of interest.

-- All these critical discoveries as well as insights from across 30 issues within the matter were memorialized by Clutch team members in fact development communications.
+- All these critical discoveries as well as insights from across 30 issues within the matter were memorialized by Morae team members in fact development communications.
 Over the course of the review, our team issued 9 in-depth investigative reports.
 Furthermore, the team highlighted 11,000 Priority and Relevant documents.

 - These findings made a firm impression on the client who were happy to present the results to the relevant regulators and also support the use of predictive analytics in future.